Property Management Photo Proof Answering Service

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.

-A resident can send a picture of a leak, odor clue, fixture problem, lock, appliance, or damaged area, but staff still need location, timing, access, repeat history, and what changed since the last update.
+A resident can send a picture of a leak, odor clue, fixture problem, lock, appliance, or damaged area, but staff still need the unit, room, timing, active condition, access, repeat history, and what changed since the last update.

 Owners ask for proof when confidence is already dropping